Enoch walked with God; then he was no more, because God took him away. (Genesis 5:24)

 So, will you choose to walk with the King of kings?
 Will you please the Almighty Creator with your attentive faithfulness?
 Will you follow the Savior wherever He leads?
 Will you, beloved, choose to walk with God this very day?
 For this is the day to rejoice and be glad in Him.
 This is the day to enjoy His unchanging and everlasting friendship... a friendship with the Most Worthy and Most High!
 O Glory, Hallelujah!

 When all is said and done, my hope is that the final chapter of your life here on earth will be written like this:

-" ____________ (fill in your name) walked with God and she was commended as one who pleased her King."
+" ____________ (fill in your name) walked with God and was commended as one who pleased the King."

 O Glory, Hallelujah!
 Today, ____________ (fill in your name) walks with God!!!